Max: You mean "oops," don't you? Just say "oops" and get out!

 "Sorry for the confusion."

 - In Getbackers, Genji is in the hospital with Himiko keeping him company.
 Genji is eating some melon and throws one slice straight in, causing him to choke on it.
 Himiko leans over to make sure he's okay; cue Natsumi coming in to say hi, and immediately assuming she's walking in on a kiss.

 - Shimoneta: In chapter 10, Ayame enters the girls' locker-room and sees Oboro pinned on the floor, while Tanukichi is shirtless and holding Oboro's legs open.
 Made more incriminating since Oboro's skirt was bunched around his waist, leaving his panties fully exposed.
 Ayame jumps to the obvious conclusion and hastily exits the room without a word.

-- Tim Drake pulled off an amusing version in his introduction when he meets Starfire while looking for Dick Grayson.
+- Robin Series: Tim Drake pulled off an amusing version in his introduction when he meets Starfire while looking for Dick Grayson.
 He interrupts her day, realizes Dick isn't there while revealing he knows Dick is Nightwing and then apologetically runs off into the city leaving Kory in a panic about the weird random kid who knows the Batfamily's secrets.
 The whole of the Teen Titans are looking for Tim as a possible villain before he even tracks down Dick.

 - In the Kingdom Hearts fanfic Other Halves, and Other Tales, it's a Running Gag.

 - In a one-shot for The Hearth Series, one of Vash's attempts to arrest Maddox ends with Maddox handcuffed to a lamp post, with his legs wrapped around Vash's head.
 While they are in this position, Ramon thinks he hears someone calling for him and looks outside.